The Origin of the World

 number of ways.
 Called L'origine du monde, it showed the lower part of a

 recumbent nude woman.
-The motif - probably commissioned by the collector and
+The motif - probably commissioned by the collector

 displayed in a guest toilet in his home, behind a discreet curtain - shifted